dsoto/WP19/outline.md

 - TODO: is there any literature on microgrid uptimes?
 - TODO: what is a more specific way than uptime to show the deviation from a promised schedule?
-- TODO: do I have any data from Matt about the promised schedule?  is it in the dropbox folder?
 - TODO: how do micogrid uptimes compare to perfect uptime?
 How do I make this comparison clearly?
 - TODO: what comparison will you make?